marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise.all function"}}

-The code doesn't immediately look suspicious... it maps the `async` arrow function over the set of nests, creating an array of promises, and then uses `Promise.all` to wait for all of these before returning the list they build up.
+The code doesn't immediately look suspicious...it maps the `async` arrow function over the set of nests, creating an array of promises, and then uses `Promise.all` to wait for all of these before returning the list they build up.